Skip to content

 German you can use — listening, meaning, speech in one loop

 No flashcard treadmill.
-Lines stack inside bakeries, trains, offices, and weekend errands — short CEFR-tagged clauses with inline English so German stays primary, glossaries unblock friction, then you rehearse what you actually read while narration keeps compounds audible.
+Scenes unfold in bakeries, commutes, and family calls — compact CEFR-tagged lines with inline English so German stays forward, glosses unblock friction, then you rehearse what you actually read.

 Why story input wins · Comprehensible input